jvandenaardweg/homebridge-itho-daalderop/README.md

 ### Example config

-Below is an example config for the CVE-S Optima Inside
+Below is an example config for the CVE-S Optima Inside with a built-in CO2 sensor and using the MQTT API.

 ```json
 {